cturelstor6601/newrepo/README.md

-The Pontiac Streamliner, introduced in 1942 but produced after World War II, featured streamlined styling and was one of the first cars to offer an automatic transmission as an option.
+The Oldsmobile 98, introduced in 1941 but produced into the post-war era, was a flagship model known for its powerful engine, luxurious amenities, and cutting-edge technology.